 The calendar year is divided into variable blocks in which residents are assigned to rotating service teams directed by a senior resident.
 The resident, in consultation with the attending faculty members, is responsible for the patients on his/her service.
 Responsibility for individual patients is delegated to junior house officers by the senior resident, commensurate with their level of training and competence.
 On each service, residents are assigned to specific patients (inpatient and outpatient) to provide optimal continuity of care.
 Service team members at both institutions include junior and senior medical students, full-time and part-time faculty, and nursing staff.
 Other members of the team are Family Practice and Emergency Medicine residents.

-First year residents take rotations between Truman Medical Center and Saint Luke’s Hospital in areas of obstetrics, gynecology, night call, neonatal intensive care unit, emergency medicine, and ultrasound.
-First year residents also have the opportunity to have a 1-month rotation dedicated to research.
+First year residents take rotations between University Health Truman Medical Center and Saint Luke’s Hospital in areas of obstetrics, gynecology, night call, surgical intensive care unit, emergency medicine, and ultrasound.
+First year residents also have a float rotation where they are placed were needed.
 After the 1st year, residents are required to have submitted a research proposal to the IRB and be ready to collect their data.

-The program also includes weekly didactics that occur Friday afternoons between both primary teaching institutions.
-The didactic schedule includes monthly M&Ms, lectures given by our perinatal, urogynecology, gynecologic and oncology specialists, journal club and other educational topics.
+The program also includes Grand Rounds on Thursday mornings at 7:30 am and Didactics on Friday afternoons beginning at 2 pm.
+Weekly teaching curriculum is also filtered in to rounds at our two primary locations.
+The didactic schedule includes monthly M&Ms, lectures given by our perinatal, urogynecology, gynecologic and oncology specialists, book club and other educational topics.